10 Best Physician & Doctor Defined Benefit Plan Strategies [Video]

 The best way for him to supercharge his retirement saving is combining the plans he already has with a defined benefit plan.
 Defined benefit plans allow individuals with high incomes to get sizeable amounts into retirement.
 Subject to contribution limits and age, one can save as high as $250,000.

-This, therefore, allows him a combined contribution of $224,000.
+This, therefore, allows him a combined contribution of $225,500.
 If we subject this to say a 45% federal and state tax bracket, he saves about $101,000 on tax deductions.

 Defined Benefit Plan for Doctors: A 35-year-old Cardiologist

-Dr. Morrison owns an S corporation where he works as an independent contractor, he has no employees.
-The business generates $305,000 as business income after expenses; he then pays himself a salary of $200,000.
 He wants to reduce the balance of $105,000 which is the net profit as they will pass to him and increase his tax payable.
 The only way to reduce this profit is to maximize tax-deductible contributions towards a retirement plan.

 We will consider two options; the first option is a combination of a defined benefit plan together with 401k profit sharing plans.
 His contribution will be as follows:

-$19,500 – 401k (Contributed from W-2 salary hence tax deductible on personal tax return)
+$24,500 – 401k (Contributed from W-2 salary hence tax deductible on personal tax return)

 $12,000 – Profit Sharing (tax deductible as a business expense)

-$78,000 – Total Contributions
+$130,500 – Total Contributions

-The other option is a SEP IRA, where he can contribute $50,000 or an individual401k, where his salary of $200,000 can allow him a contribution of $54,000.
+The other option is a SEP IRA, where he can contribute $50,000 or an individual 401(k), where his salary of $200,000 can allow him a contribution of $54,000.
 The first option, therefore, allows Dr. Morrison a higher tax-deductible contribution as compared to the second option; Dr. Morrison will contribute $28,000 higher.

 Other benefits under the first option include: